pfoundation/p.foundation/src/pages/crisisResponsePlan.md

 While our objective is to mitigate Lebanon's disconnection from the global internet, we recognize the limitations posed by our resources in achieving this goal entirely.

-Upon completing all allocations related to ResilientNet, and with the onset of any conflict, we will broaden our Citizen Mesh program to assist other communities.
+Upon completing all allocations related to ResilientNet, and with the onset of any conflict, we will broaden our CitizenMesh program to assist other communities.

 In adherence to regulatory mandates, all internet traffic facilitated through our deployment is channeled through the P Foundation Network (AS322728).